For tasks you perform frequently, you can easily record a number of actions to help you work more efficiently.

 To exclude or include all commands except the selected command, Alt-click (Windows) or Option-click (Mac OS) its check mark.

-To indicate that some of the commands within the action are excluded, in Photoshop the check mark of the parent action turns red; in Illustrator the check mark of the parent action becomes dimmed.
+To indicate that some of the commands within the action are excluded, the check mark of the parent action turns red.

 You cannot record the painting and toning tools, tool options, View commands, and Window commands.
 However, you can insert many non-recordable commands into an action using the Insert Menu Item command.